catermelon/simplematrixbotlib/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Simple-Matrix-Bot-Lib's documentation!
 =================================================

+**Warning!
+This documentation is currently unmaintained and may be out of date.
+Updated documentation coming soon with simplematrixbotlib version 3.**
 Simple-Matrix-Bot-Lib is a Python 3 library for quickly building Matrix bots.
 It is based on the matrix-nio Python library.
 To begin using Simple-Matrix-Bot-Lib, :ref:`check out the quickstart <quickstart>`.

 .. toctree::